Let’s explore the Mercury Mariner’s history and uncover which years stand out and which ones to avoid.

 - Ratings from Edmunds, JD Power, Kelley’s Blue Book, VehicleHistory, and Cars.com

-Want to see how all these evaluations stack up?
-Check out this chart:
+Want to see how all these assessments stack up?
+Check out this comprehensive chart:

 Keep in mind, things like NHTSA recalls can really shake up a car’s dependability rating.
 More complaints and recalls?
 That typically spells reduced reliability.